 Merging residential living with the ease of a professionally maintained community, Harbor’s Edge partnered with Clark Nexsen and W.M.
 Jordan to design a sleek, 24-story high-rise tower of retirement housing.
-The new facility will enable residents to access different levels of care based on their progressing needs, with on-site assisted living, memory care services, a wellness program, and skilled nursing and rehabilitation services.
+The new facility enables residents to access different levels of care based on their progressing needs, with on-site assisted living, memory care services, a wellness program, and skilled nursing and rehabilitation services.
 Situated on the riverfront in Norfolk, River Tower at Harbor’s Edge is a sophisticated, resort-style retirement community offering a wealth of amenities and continuing care accommodations.

 The new River Tower doubles the capacity of the current Harbor’s Edge campus, consisting of a three-story podium design with 13 apartments for the most independent lifestyle, a commons area with multiple dining venues, an outdoor terrace, entertainment rooms, a salon-spa, and support spaces.
 The new high-rise tower features 140 independent living units to be populated with a 62 and older demographic.
 The existing tower is also home to residents 62 and older.
 The new tower also integrates a grand assembly hall for events, which is dividable to allow for simultaneous activities.
 Based on a vision to include a variety of amenity and activity spaces, the resulting design features just that: residents will be able to enjoy social and leisure time through a wide selection of game rooms, card rooms, a billiards room, art room, and indoor golf simulator.